girlscript/winter-of-contributing/C_CPP/Exception Handling/NaN.md

 This documentation includes the following points in brief:
 * What is NaN?
 * How to check for NaN?
-* Other facts
+* Eliminating NaN exception
 * References

 ## Introduction

-**NaN** is stands for *Not a Number*.
-This exception is shown when a mathemtaical operation results in a number which cannot be shown by the computer.
+**NaN** stands for *Not a Number*.
+This exception is shown when a mathematical operation results in a number which cannot be shown by the computer.
 For example, imaginary numbers, square roots, result of 0/0, etc.
 The NaN values can be different from each other.
-Library functions can differentiate them by analysing their implememntaion.
+Library functions can differentiate between them by analysing their implementation.

+Possible conditions that generate NaN exception:
+* Division by 0.
+* Operations producing invalid floating-point numbers.
+* Operation on a quiet NaN operand.

 ## How to check?